pydicom/pydicom/doc/tutorials/dataset_basics.rst

         preamble = read_preamble(fileobj, force)
       File ".../pydicom/filereader.py", line 631, in read_preamble
         raise InvalidDicomError("File is missing DICOM File Meta Information " pydicom.errors.InvalidDicomError: File is missing DICOM File Meta Information header or the 'DICM' prefix is missing from the header.
 Use force=True to force reading.

 This indicates that either:

 * The file isn't a DICOM file, or
-* The file isn't in the DICOM File Format but contains DICOM data
+* The file contains DICOM data but isn't in the DICOM File Format

-If you're sure that the file contains DICOM data then you can use the `force` keyword parameter to force reading::
+If you're sure the file contains DICOM data, you can use the `force` keyword parameter to force reading::

   >>> ds = dcmread(no_meta_path, force=True)